Screach37/Screach37/README.md

 ## Positions of Responsibility:
-Led a team of 6 for Smart India Hackathon - 2022 and got selected in the Prelims Round of SIH-2022.
+  • Led a team of 6 for Smart India Hackathon - 2022 and got selected in the Prelims Round of SIH-2022.
+  • Coordinator of Tech-Innova Club, SKIT.
+  • Volunteered in a technical event ”Type-a-tack” in the College Fest, PRAVAH 2023.

 ## INTERESTS

-  •	Playing cricket
+  •	Playing Cricket and Badminton

   •	Listening Music